-With Mac OS X (10.1 or later), you can play, create, and publish audio and video on optical media.
-Depending upon which type of optical drive your Mac is equipped with, you can burn some or all of the following types of discs: CD-R, CD-RW, DVD-R, DVD-RW, DVD-RW, DVD+RW, and DVD+R DL (dual layer).
+With Mac OS X, you can play, create, and publish audio and video on optical media.
+Depending upon which type of optical drive your Mac is equipped with, you can burn some or all of the following types of discs: CD -R, CD -RW, DVD -R, DVD +R, DVD -RW, DVD +RW, and DVD +R DL (dual layer).